stryker-mutator/stryker-dashboard/CONTRIBUTING.md

 This is the contribution guide for Stryker Dashboard.
 Great to have you here!
 Here are a few ways you can help make this project better.

-## Creating issues
+## Reporting bugs

-Do you have an idea for a feature or have you found a bug?
-Please create an issue so we can talk about it!
+Did you find a bug?
+Please [create](https://github.com/stryker-mutator/stryker-dashboard/issues/new) an issue so we can talk about it!

 ## Adding new features